IndieSmiths/bblueleveleditor/README.md

 For now, I actually indicate whether an asset is seamless or not and other properties of the asset in its name.

-For instance, consider the name of the grunt robot asset: `grunt_bot.actors.False.midbottom.png`.
+For instance, consider the name of the grunt robot asset: `grunt_bot.actors.False.lr.midbottom.png`.

 The `.actors` part indicates it is to be placed in the `actors` layer.
 The `False` part indicates it is not a seamless asset.
+The `lr` means the asset can be oriented to the left or right.
 Finally the `midbottom` part indicates which corner of the asset the position should be assigned to.
 That is, in this case it means the position data stored for the robot should be assigned to the robot's midbottom corner.
 You can use any of the 9 points defined in a `pygame.Rect`, that is, `topleft`, `topright`, `center`, etc.